Lecrapouille/TimedPetriNetEditor/README.md

   mouse cursor.
 - `R` or `SPACE`key: start (run) or stop the simulation.
-Note: if the simulation is stalled (no possible burning tokens), then the simulation will automatically stops and return to the edition mode.
+Note: if the simulation is stalled (no possible burning tokens), then the simulation will automatically stops and returns to the edition mode.
 - `S` key: save the Petri net to a JSON file.
-- `Shift S` key: save-as the Petri net to a JSON file.
+- `Shift S` key: save as the Petri net to a JSON file.
 - `O` key: load a Petri net from a JSON file.
-- `E` key: is the current timed Petri net is a timed graph event ?
+- `E` key: is the current timed Petri net a timed graph event?
 - `C` key: show the first critical circuit if and only if the Petri net is a graph event.
 - `J` key: export the graph event into a Julia script file (for example named